Rochester Cathedral: Later medieval history

 The modern paintwork of the quire walls is modelled on artwork from the Middle Ages.
 Gilbert Scott found remains of painting behind the wooden stalls during his restoration work in the 1870s.
 The painting is therefore part original and part authentic.
 The alternate lions and fleurs-de-lis reflect Edward III's victories, and assumed sovereignty over the French.
 In 1356 the Black Prince had defeated John II of France at Poitiers and taken him prisoner.
 On 2 July 1360 John passed through Rochester on his way home and made an offering of 60 crowns (£15) at the Church of St Andrew.

 The Oratory provided for the Rochester citizens did not settle the differences between the monks and the city.
 The eventual solution was the construction of St Nicholas' Church by the north side of the cathedral.
 A doorway was knocked through the western end of the north aisle (since walled up) to allow processions to pass along the north aisle of the cathedral before leaving by the west door.

 In the mid-15th century the clerestory and vaulting of the north quire aisle was completed and new Perpendicular Period windows inserted into the nave aisles.
 Possible preparatory work for this is indicated in 1410–11 by the Bridge Wardens of Rochester who recorded a gift of lead from the Lord Prior.
 The lead was sold on for 41 shillings.
 In 1470 the great west window at the cathedral was completed and finally, in around 1490, what is now the Lady Chapel was built.
 Rochester Cathedral, although one of England's smaller cathedrals, thus demonstrates all styles of Romanesque and Gothic architecture.

 In 1504 John Fisher was appointed Bishop of Rochester.
 Although Rochester was by then an impoverished see, Fisher elected to remain as bishop for the remainder of his life.
 He had been tutor to the young Prince Henry and on the prince's accession as Henry VIII, Fisher remained his staunch supporter and mentor.
 He figured in the anti-Lutheran policies of Henry right up until the divorce issue and split from Rome in the early 1530s.
 Fisher remained true to Rome and for his defence of the Pope was elevated as a cardinal in May 1535.
-Henry was angered by these moves and, on 22 June 1535, Cardinal Fisher was beheaded on Tower Green.
+Henry was angered by these moves and, on 22 June 1535, Cardinal Fisher was beheaded on Tower Green in the Tower of London.

 Henry VIII visited Rochester on 1 January 1540 when he met Anne of Cleves, who was to become his fourth wife, for the first time and was "greatly disappointed".
 Whether connected or not, the old Priory of St Andrew was dissolved by royal command later in the year, one of the last monasteries to be dissolved.